smilingrumia/pixiv-extraction/README(Windows10).md

   1.Download the installer: https://www.python.org
   2.Start
   3.Customize installation
-     Confirm that follow are checked(if by default all are selected, it's OK)
+     Confirm that follow are selected(if by default all are selected, it's OK)
      pip
      td/tk and IDLE
   4.Next